BD2KGenomics/dcc-spinnaker-client/README.md

 the fact data linked to from the `sample.tsv` the program and project will both be TEST which should make it easy to avoid in the future.
 The file is based on [this](https://docs.google.com/spreadsheets/d/13fqil92C-Evi-4cy_GTnzNMmrD0ssuSCx3-cveZ4k70/edit?usp=sharing) google doc.

+**NOTE:** you may need to modify the storage and metadata service URLs used via the `--metadata-server-url` and `--storage-server-url` parameters if you are using a non-production storage system.

 ## Data Types